-Unattended items could pose a threat to the security of the airport, so it's vital they are dealt with in an appropriate manner by qualified personnel.
-It's your responsibility to be vigilant and aware of any changes to the work place and to know how to identify unattended items that could pose a risk.
+Unattended items could pose a threat to the security of the airport, so it is vital they are dealt with in an appropriate manner by qualified personnel.
+It is your responsibility to be vigilant and aware of any changes to the workplace and to know how to identify unattended items that could pose a risk.